Linear Barcode ActiveX Control & DLL

 0.03 NarrowBarWidth is the width in centimeters of the narrow bars.
 This is also referred to as the X dimension.
 The default is 0.03 CM, which is about .012" or 12 mils.
 This value may need to be increased if the scanner being used cannot read barcodes with small X dimensions.

 Orientation Zero degrees Orientation indicates the orientation of the barcode.
-Valid values are Zero degrees, 90 degrees, 180 degrees and 270 degrees.
+Valid values are Zero degrees, 90 degrees, 180 degrees, and 270 degrees.

 Picture image Returns a WMF image without resolution information.

-PostnetHeightShortBar 0.125 The size in centimeters of the short bars when using Planet and Postnet symbologies, and the tracker bar when using the Intelligent Mail (formerly OneCode).
+PostnetHeightShortBar 0.125 The size in centimeters of the short bars when using Planet and Postnet symbologies, and the tracker bar when using Intelligent Mail (formerly OneCode).

 PostnetHeightTallBar 0.30 The size in centimeters of the tall bars when using Intelligent Mail (formerly OneCode), Planet and Postnet symbologies.

-ShowText Yes If ShowText is yes (the default), the human readable text will be displayed with the barcode.
+ShowText Yes If ShowText is yes (the default), the human-readable text will be displayed with the barcode.

-SupplementToEncode null The 2 or 5 digit supplement to be encoded after the UPC or EAN barcodes.
+SupplementToEncode null The 2 or 5-digit supplement to be encoded after the UPC or EAN barcodes.
 This property will populate automatically when the extra digits are added to the DataToEncode.

 SymbologyID 13